featbit/featbit/README.md

 ## Contribute to FeatBit

 Building FeatBit is a collaborative effort, and we owe much gratitude to many intelligent and talented individuals.
-Building it together with the community ensures that we make a product that solves real problems for real people.

 [**Join Slack to get your assignment**](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) .